tgravescs/spark-rapids/CONTRIBUTING.md

 - `src/main/302to312-cdh` contains code that applies to Cloudera CDH shims between 3.0.2 *inclusive*, 3.1.2 *inclusive*

+### Adding a new shim layer
+Update top level pom.xml to create a new profile for the new shim layer by copying the closest existing version of release3XX profile.
+Give it a unique name. for Apache versions it should just be the Apache version like 320 for Apache Spark 3.2.0.
+For customer specific releases pick a abreviation that is close, like 311db is for Databricks based on Spark 3.1.1.
+Look at the source directories included in that profile to make sure it makes sense for your new version.
+For instance if you were adding a new major version like 3.3.0 you wouldn't want to include 320 for instance.
+If you need files from there you would move those to some common directory like 320+-all, see the naming information in above section.
+If its a minor version then keeping them the same makes sense until you know there are differences.
+Also add the spark312.version definition

+update shims/pom.xml to also create a similar profile.
+Create a shims/spark3XXX directory that matches the version you are adding.
+Again copying an existing version if probably easiest way to start and then update the versions in it.
+Once you copied it, update the pom file for the version and description. rename any subdirectories in the shim like:
+./src/main/scala/com/nvidia/spark/rapids/shims/spark312 ./src/main/scala/com/nvidia/spark/rapids/shims/spark312syn

+update the package names in all the files you copied Update class names for Spark312Shims

 ### Setting up an Integrated Development Environment